LippertComponents/Stockpile/README.md

 # How to use

  - Use snippet to process a chunk or set resource fields/tvs to placeholders
  - Customize what is cached on saved via the OnStockpileSave event.
-Write your own plugin
+Write your own plugin.
+ - Passed from OnStockpileSave event:
+    - @var \Lci\Stockpile $stockpile
+    - @var \modResource $resource
+    - @var array $data - resource fields and TVs
+    - can use $stockpile->setResourceData($data); after you make mods

 # CLI